Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/CreateContractAction.md

 ----------------------------

 Download the file with the stored procedures to support messaging integration.
-They are in a single file that can be downloaded from this location.
+They are in a single file that can be downloaded from [this location](https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/messaging-integration-samples/SQL/LogicAppStoredProcedures.sql)

 Open a web browser and navigate to the Azure portal at
 <http://portal.azure.com>